Push and Pull

 git status

-Save a snapshot of the staged changes with a meaningful message describing what you did.
+The git commit -m command allows you to save a snapshot of your staged changes with a meaningful message describing what you did.

 git add .